Sunday, November 26, 2023

 “I” Productions - Producer Liberty Ilagan.
 Released one film written by and starring Ilagan, Brownout (1969) partly directed by her father Gerry de Leon, and her co-producer, Adroit Films' Ruben Abalos.

-Jacros Films - Producers Fred Galang and brother Attorney Romy A. Galang.
+Jacros Films (1968-) - Producers Fred Galang [also actor] and brother Attorney Romy A. Galang.

 Jacross-RJR

 Jafere Productions - an early production company of Fernando Poe Jr formed in 1963.
-We would use the company name throughout the mid-Sixties alongside FPJ Productions, and used the name as late as 1980.
+He would use the company name throughout the mid-Sixties alongside FPJ Productions, even as late as 1980.

 Jayvee